 An example of reducing waste is found in feeding systems in pig barns.
 Pig producers worldwide deal with the same challenge on reducing feed waste in the barn as feed costs are the main cost in pig production.

 Feed accounts for app.
 50% of costs on sow farms - and up to 80% on finisher farms.
 The good news is - it is possible to reduce waste.

 Through greater control of your feeding system, you can reduce feed waste and thus also feed consumption.

-By using more advanced systems, such as phase feeding, it allows distributing the right feed to different age groups and thus helps to avoid feed wastage.
-Phase feeding systems control which feed mixture the pigs should have, resulting in complete traceability and storage control leading to lower feed consumption.
+Using more advanced systems, such as phase feeding, allows distributing the right feed to different age groups and thus helps to avoid feed wastage.
+The phase feeding systems control which feed mixture the pigs should have, resulting in complete traceability and storage control leading to lower feed consumption.

 ACO FUNKIs feeding systems ensure a lower feed consumption by distributing only the necessary amount of feed leading to very little or no leftovers in the troughs due to a special design and control of the feed amount through sensor feeding.

 Applying residual-free liquid feeding ensures no leftovers in the feed pipes after feeding.
-This ensures fresh feed for each feeding, and not a mixture of new and old feed.
+That means fresh feed for each feeding, and not a mixture of new and old feed.
 The result is less bacteria and infections in the stable and a reduction of medicine consumption by 50%.
 This contributes to a greener production and higher levels of product quality.

 As you can see, salmonella was registrered only at 23,5% of all the pigs getting liquid feeding and at 76,5% of all the pigs getting dry feeding.